kahkengwong/PDAC_paper/README.md

 ---

 ## 🤝 Fork and Contribute
-Interested in contributing?
-Fork this repository to experiment, personalize, or enhance the project.
+If interested in contributing, fork this repository to experiment, personalize, and enhance the project.

 ### Quick Steps to Fork and Make Contributions
 1. Click the **'Fork'** button at the top-right of this page.
 This creates a copy in your GitHub account, ready for your modifications.